ilg-physics-ucsb/physics4l-manual/4LSite/lab1.md

   Wrap the foil around the leads and tape to secure.
 :::
+:::RFigure foilmove m
+  ![The foil is moving "up" in my setup.](imgs/Lab1/foilbend.gif)

+  The foil moving "up".
+:::
 2. Insert this into the breadboard, with the leads going into + and - terminals on the 5-V power lines.
 Be sure to bend the tips of the leads so that the flat face of the foil is pointing up and down, as in [Fi](#Fi-foilbox).
 3. Taking your cardboard support, place one magnet on either side of the foil so that they hold their place.
 Adjust their height to be level with the foil from the previous step.
-Make sure your magnets&rsquo; poles have been labeled!
+Make sure your magnets' poles have been labeled!
-:::RFigure foilmove m
-  ![The foil is moving "up" in my setup.](imgs/Lab1/foilbend.gif)

-  The foil moving "up".
-:::
 4. Plug your powerblock into your laptop or a USB charger.
 5. Press the button on your powerblock to allow current to flow.
 6. Note the direction in which the foil moves, and **press the button again to prevent the circuit from overheating**.